 Core unit for Criminology major.

 The unit offers a broad overview of the major theories and approaches to the study of crime and deviance.
 It provides a survey of diverse and competing interpretations of criminal and deviant acts, the situations and contexts within which crime and deviance is defined and takes place, and the explanations put forward for the causes and consequences of deviance in society.
 The unit encourages students to think critically and practically engage with the key questions and colourful issues that criminologists face, including why and how some behaviours and subcultures are regarded as deviant or criminal and others are not.
-Each theoretical perspective is illustrated throughout the unit with contemporary applications in lectures and tutorials.
-The unit may cover topics like drugs and alcohol, mental illness, youth crime and youth gangs, crimes of the suites vs. crimes of the streets, sex work and sexuality, terrorism and counter-terrorism, as well as analysing the dynamic impact of stigma, moral panics and social control on individuals and society.
+Each theoretical perspective is vividly illustrated throughout the unit with contemporary applications in topical lectures and tutorials.
+For example, the unit may cover topics like youth crime and youth gangs, drugs and alcohol, sex work and sexuality, mental illness, crimes of the suites vs. crimes of the streets, risk, terrorism and counter-terrorism, as well as analysing the dynamic impact of stigma, moral panics and social control on individuals and society.

 |Unit name||Crime and Deviance|